kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 in the CSI driver for these VolumeSnapshots.
-On success, the TCP endpoint and CA certificate of the [SnapshotMetadata](#the-snapshotmetadata-service-api) service and an opaque **snapshot session token** is set in its result.
+On success, the TCP endpoint and CA certificate of the [SnapshotMetadata](#the-snapshotmetadata-service-api) service and an opaque **snapshot access session token** is set in its result.

 The backup application will establish trust with the specified CA, and then use the specified TCP endpoint to directly make TLS gRPC calls to the CSI [SnapshotMetadata](#the-snapshotmetadata-service-api) service.
-All RPC calls in the service require that the snapshot session token and the names of the Kubernetes VolumeSnapshot objects involved be specified, along with other optional parameters.
+All RPC calls in the service require that the snapshot access session token and the names of the Kubernetes VolumeSnapshot objects involved be specified, along with other optional parameters.
 The RPC calls each return a gRPC stream through which the metadata can be recovered.

-The CSI driver is not involved in the setup or management of the snapshot session.
+The CSI driver is not involved in the setup or management of the snapshot access session.
 The TCP endpoint returned is actually directed to a community provided [external-snapshot-session sidecar](#the-external-snapshot-session-sidecar) that communicates over a private UNIX domain socket with the CSI driver's implementation of the [SnapshotMetadata](#the-snapshotmetadata-service-api) service.
-The sidecar is responsible for validating the opaque snapshot session token and the parameters of the RPC calls.
+The sidecar is responsible for validating the opaque snapshot access session token and the parameters of the RPC calls.
 It forwards the RPC call to the CSI driver service, translating the Kubernetes object names into SP object names in the process,